 What are business goals?

-I have done a video previously on “Goal Setting”… I feel this is a very important topic, especially if you are going to be in a situation where someone is going to likely as you what your business goals are.
+I have done a video previously on “Goal Setting”… I feel this is a critical topic, especially if you are going to be in a situation where someone is likely going to as you what your business goals are.
 You can find that blog on our website and the video on our YouTube channel if you are interested in learning more about “Goal Setting.”

 A consultant may ask you what differentiates you from your competitors to help them understand your value proposition and competitive advantage.
 This information is used to give them an idea of ways they can develop a unique strategy for your and your specific business.